benhowell/benhowell.github.com/_drafts/hamster_wheel.md

 <br/>

 #### Limited Time, Unlimited Scope
 Avoid learning like-for-like frameworks and rehashes of similar works in different languages.
 Learn when and when not to use frameworks and libraries.
-Don't just blindly use a framework when you could possibly roll your own solution with minimal code as this will result in a far simpler system.

 Learn object oriented programming, functional programming, logic and rule based programming principles.
 Learn a dymanic language and then static type systems.
 Learn parallel programming, learn concurrency, [learn synchronous vs asynchronous invocation and message passing patterns]({% post_url 2014-05-02-invocation-matters %}).
 Learn how to decouple functionality in your programs and function composition, learn single responsibility principles, learn open/closed principles, learn DRY (don't repeat yourself), learn how to abstract and generalise concepts, also learn the tradeoffs, costs, benefits and efficiencies of these things.